License for Theological Students

 - Once the paperwork is complete, the conference office makes copies for its records, and then sends all originals to the Department of the Ordered Ministry.

-- At this time, the Department of the Ordered Ministry will issue an interim license, which will be in effect until the candidate is approved at the Covenant Annual Meeting.
-(Interim licenses expire on June 30.)
+- At this time, the Department of the Ordered Ministry will issue an interim license, which will be in effect until June 30.

 - The candidate will be in a relationship with a supervisor from his or her seminary while the license is held.

-- If the candidate needs the license renewed for the following year, he or she must contact the conference office (or NPTS or CHET, if enrolled there) and request another license application.
+- If the candidate needs the license renewed after June 30, he or she must contact the conference office (or NPTS or CHET, if enrolled there) and request another license application.